youcefs21/nodify-dev/README.md

 1. Install and start [Ollama](https://ollama.com/).
 2. Run the `Select LLM Server IP` command in VSCode using 127.0.0.1.
 The specific port may vary from machine to machine, but 11434 is the default.
-3. Download our custom trained model to run locally through Ollama's CLI using:
+3. Download our custom trained model (based on phi 4 14B) to run locally through Ollama's CLI using:
 ```sh
 ollama pull youcefb/nodify:Q4_K_M
 ```